 2) Define a limited number of the most important knowledge that the project staff should have.
 When doing so, 1) review the Protection Cluster’s “Blue Training Module” and the pre- / post-test provided in the Protection Mainstreaming Training Package (see below); and 2) consider the key protection mainstreaming measures taken by your organization.
-To avoid having unrealistically high or unnecessarily low requirements, verify the difficulty of the test by pre-testing it with at least 5 people.

 3) Prepare a simple test assessing whether the project staff have the pre-defined, most important knowledge.
 The test can use a combination of:

 - questions assessing people’s knowledge related to essential protection mainstreaming principles, procedures, measures, etc.

 - scenarios where the person is asked to describe how s/he would respond to a given situation (i.e. there are no predefined answers)